 Facilitating transit access has the significant potential for helping large volumes of people to reach their destinations without a car, especially when linking neighborhood communities to major destinations.
-Increasing transit services, frequency, and reducing fares are key tools that can improve ridership, but these are typically costly capital investments.
-However, there are also minor improvements that can be made to improve transit.
-Bus shelters and real-time information availability are noted as the most desired non-capital improvements that can be used to improve ridership.
+Increasing transit service, frequency, span and coverage are key tools that can improve ridership, these are typically costly ongoing investments.
+There are also smaller capital investments that can be made to improve transit.
+Bus shelters and real-time information availability are noted as desired improvements that can be used to improve ridership.
 These improvements focus on the ridership experience, by providing riders with a comfortable place to wait, as well as with information to allow people to make the most of their time.